Udeme01/firstRep/README.md

 # myApp
-This is my first push to Github.
+This is my first repo push to Github.
 # ENJOY